datagrains/csv_etl_pipeline/README.md

 (4) I have written this in Python code, as the task instructions specify Python only (and not PySpark etc)

 (5) All data included is synthetic

+(6) A docker image has been included and pipeline has been tested in Docker and can be run in Cloud environments like AWS and Azure